Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 As a whole, neutering should not affect your Golden Retriever’s friendliness, playfulness, or personality.
 However, neutering may reduce aggression (if present), wandering, humping, and urine marking.
 Appetite may increase and metabolism decrease, so diet may need to be adjusted to prevent weight gain.

 Keep in mind that there are individual variations in dogs.
-Meaning, your Golden Retriever may experience all, none, or some of the behavioral changes noted.
+Meaning, that your Golden Retriever may experience all, none, or some of the behavioral changes noted.

 It’s also important to note that testosterone will not leave your Golden Retrievers body immediately.
 Instead, it will take time for the hormone to diminish, and males may still engage in full-testosterone male behaviors for up to six weeks.